The Basics of Amputation Surgery

 Sometimes a prosthesis is put on right at the time of surgery.
 This allows for better post-operative functioning of the prosthesis and reduces the psychological impact on the patient who is dealing with the loss of an extremity.
 Because of issues of swelling and maturing of the scar, the prosthesis worn by the person right after surgery may need to be modified for up to a year after the initial amputation.
 Technologically-advanced prostheses are the ideal endpoint of amputee care; however, more simple prosthetics work the best in the initial year, when the tissue is going through the healing process.
 In the video below, Dr. Terrence Sheehan explains what amputees can expect during the first six months of post-surgery.

 Sacramento Traumatic Injury Lawyers I'm Ed Smith, a traumatic injury lawyer in Sacramento.
-If you or a loved one has suffered traumatic injuries that required an amputation, call me at (916) 921-6400 or (800) 404-5400.
+If you or a loved one has suffered traumatic injuries that required amputation, call me at (916) 921-6400 or (800) 404-5400 for free, friendly advice.
 I can also be reached online through our contact form.

 I am a member of the Million Dollar Advocates.